 - Avoid using garden soil because it may contain insects and pathogens susceptible to diseases.

 - Prepare your potting mix with 4 parts coconut coir + 2 parts of orchid bark+ 1 part activated charcoal+ 1 part perlite+ 1 part pumice+ 1 part worm castings.

 - If you use commercial liquid fertilizer, dilute in 1/4 strength.

-Ideally, the best season to re-pot your plant is during the growing season, spring season, once every two years.
+The best season to re-pot your plant is during the spring season, once every two years.
 However, avoid doing it during winter.

 I highly recommend you take a pot at least 2 inches (5 centimeters) larger than the one before.
 Refill the pot with the appropriate soil mix when you’re finished repotting.

-Immediately after repotting, keep an eye on the Philodendron Paraiso plant for any signs of distress.
+Immediately after repotting, check the Philodendron Paraiso plant for signs of distress.